Christianity and Judaism: Concepts of God

-Traditionally, both Judaism and Christianity believe in the God of Abraham, Isaac and Jacob, for Jews the God of the Tanakh, for Christians the God of the Old Testament, the creator of the universe.
-Judaism and major sects of Christianity reject the view that God is entirely immanent (although some see this as the concept of the Holy Ghost) and within the world as a physical presence (although Christians believe in the incarnation of God).
-Both religions reject the view that God is entirely transcendent, and thus separate from the world, as the pre-Christian Greek Unknown God.
-Both religions reject atheism on one hand and polytheism on the other.
+Traditionally, both Judaism and Christianity believe in the God of Abraham, Isaac, and Jacob: for Jews, the God of the Tanakh, and for Christians, the God of the Old Testament.
+Judaism and major sects of Christianity reject the view that God is entirely immanent and within the world as a physical presence (although Christians believe in the incarnation of God).
+Both religions reject the view that God is entirely transcendent, and thus separate from the world, as was the pre-Christian Greek Unknown God mentioned in the New Testament.
+Both religions reject atheism on one hand and pure polytheism on the other.

 Both religions agree that God shares both transcendent and immanent qualities.
-How these religions resolve this issue is where the religions differ.
-Christianity posits that God exists as a Trinity; in this view God exists as three distinct persons who share a single divine essence, or substance.
-In those three there is one, and in that one there are three; the one God is indivisible, while the three persons are distinct and unconfused, God the Father, God the Son, and God the Holy Spirit.
-It teaches that God became especially immanent in physical form through the Incarnation of God the Son who was born as Jesus of Nazareth, who is believed to be at once fully God and fully human.
-There are denominations self-describing as Christian who question one or more of these doctrines, however, see Nontrinitarianism.
-By contrast, Judaism sees God as a single entity, and views trinitarianism as both incomprehensible and a violation of the Bible's teaching that God is one.
-It rejects the notion that Jesus or any other object or living being could be 'God', that God could have a literal 'son' in physical form or is divisible in any way, or that God could be made to be joined to the material world in such fashion.
-Although Judaism provides Jews with a word to label God's transcendence (Ein Sof, without end) and immanence (Shekhinah, in-dwelling), these are merely human words to describe two ways of experiencing God; God is one and indivisible.
+These religions differ in how they resolve this issue.
+Christianity posits that God exists as a Trinity; in this view, God exists as three distinct persons who share a single divine essence or substance.
+In those three, there is one God; in that one, there are three.
+The one God is indivisible, while the three persons are distinct and unconfused (God the Father, God the Son, and God the Holy Spirit).
+Christianity teaches that God became especially immanent in corporeal form through the incarnation of God the Son as Jesus of Nazareth, who is believed to be fully God and fully human.
+Some Christian denominations and movements question the Trinity and incarnation, including those holding to nontrinitarianism.

+By contrast, Judaism teaches that God is an uncompromised and singular entity, viewing trinitarianism as both incomprehensible and a violation of the Hebrew Bible's theology of God-as-one.
+It rejects the notion that Jesus or any other object or living being could be 'God', that God could have a literal 'son' in physical form or be divisible in any way, and that God could or would join the material world in such fashion.
+Although some forms of Judaism have labels for God's transcendence (Ein Sof 'without end') and immanence (Shekhinah 'in-dwelling'), they are understood to be human experiences of God's being, not ontological realities.

 Shituf

-A minority Jewish view, which appears in some codes of Jewish law, is that while Christian worship is polytheistic (due to the multiplicity of the Trinity), it is permissible for them to swear in God's name, since they are referring to the one God.
+A minority Jewish view maintains that while Christian worship is polytheistic (due to the multiplicity of the Trinity), it is permissible for Christians to swear in God's name as they are referring to the one God.
 This theology is referred to in Hebrew as Shituf (literally "partnership" or "association").
-Although worship of a trinity is considered to be not different from any other form of idolatry for Jews, it may be an acceptable belief for non-Jews (according to the ruling of some Rabbinic authorities).
+Although worship of a trinity is considered to be no different from any other form of idolatry, it may be an acceptable religion for non-Jews (according to the ruling of some Rabbinic authorities).